NordicSemiconductor/Flutter-nRF-Connect-Device-Manager/README.md

 ```

 ### Updating the device
-To update the device, call `update` method on the `UpdateManager` instance:
+To update the device, call `update` method on the `FirmwareUpdateManager` instance:

 ```dart
 // `firmware` is a List of data and index pairs